Latest Update for JEE Main

-The minimum rank that fetches a seat in the NITs, IIITs or the GFTIs is the cutoff for JEE Main.
-Since JEE Main is the screening test for JEE Advanced, NTA releases the qualifying cutoff required to appear in JEE Advanced along with the result.
-The cutoff will be different for each category, branch and institute.
+The National Testing Agency will release the JEE Main 2021 cutoff for paper 1 based on the candidate's category.
+The minimum rank that fetches a seat in the NITs, IIITs, or the GFTIs is the cutoff for JEE Main.
+Since NTA JEE Main is the screening test for JEE Advanced, NTA releases the qualifying cutoff required to appear in JEE Advanced along with the result.
+The JEE Main 2021 cutoff will be different for each category, branch, and institute.

 To understand and know the qualifying JEE Main cutoff, check the table below.